Youth homelessness in Canada

-Mental Health/Addiction Issues: These issues could be most prominent in the individual, or their family or caregivers.
-Many individuals have experienced such issues prior to becoming homeless, with 14.8% of youth in one survey having attempted suicide prior to becoming homeless.
-The trials of homelessness only exacerbate such issues, with 8% of respondents having attempted suicide after becoming homeless, 71.7 % reporting difficulties sleeping, and almost 75% experiencing feelings of depression several times each week.
+Mental Health/Addictions Challenges: These challenges could be experienced by the youth or their parents or caregivers.
+Many individuals have experienced such challenges prior to becoming homeless, with 14.8% of youth in one survey having attempted suicide prior to becoming homeless.
+The trials of homelessness only exacerbate such issues, with 8% of respondents having attempted suicide after becoming homeless, 71.7 % reporting difficulties sleeping and almost 75% experiencing feelings of depression several times each week.

-Abuse: Almost 60% of homeless youth surveyed reported either physical, emotional, and sexual abuse as being a factor that contributed to their eventual homelessness.
+Abuse: Almost 60% of homeless youth surveyed reported either physical, emotional or sexual abuse as being a factor that contributed to their eventual homelessness.

 Rental Vacancy rate (%)